Skip to main content

 First redemption date .
 The date of the first redemption after the security is issued.
 After the selected first redemption date, the following redemptions can be determined based on the frequency selected.

 You can also define individual redemptions manually.
 The manually-defined redemptions are listed at the bottom left corner of the window, ordered with the date defined, newest first.
-A new redemption is added from the Add redemption button, and the redemption information is defined in the fields at the right-hand side of the window:
+A new redemption is added from the Add redemption button, and the redemption information is defined in the fields at the right-hand side of the window (fields marked with * are required):

 Fixing date*.
 The date of the redemption.